 It’s unique.
 By creating a story that people have never read before, you’ll be able to immediately hook them in.
-There are so many cookie cutter plot movies out there.
+There are so many cookie cutter stories out there.
 If you diverge in just a single aspect, whether it be plot, characters or setting, your story is more likely to be noticed.
 Think Guardians of the Galaxy and the Deadpool movies.
-Still really mainstream films but everyone loved them because they put a twist on their genre.
+Still really mainstream films, but everyone loved them because they put a twist on their genre.

 It gives you a whole bunch of follow up ideas.
 No matter how good an one idea is, if you can’t create an entire story around it it’s just not worth it.
 A lot of movies have this one moment in them that is clearly identifiable as the reason the film got made.
-If that moment doesn’t mesh with the rest of the narrative, the story just feels forced.
+Everything else in the narrative feels hollow and pointless.
 Your main ideas should spawn a whole bunch of other ideas for your story to feed off of.
-Every single male on earth dies?
-Now THAT has a lot of potential to be explored in more detail.
+If you’re struggling to expand on your narrative but really like your idea, consider making it a short story instead.

-It’s cool.
+It’s fun or interesting.
 This one speaks for itself.
-Coolness sells.
 If an idea just sounds fun to you, odds are people will find it fun too.
 A magic system that’s directly powered by colours?
 Cool!
+Being able to stop time but only when you orgasm?
+(SFW link) Ridiculous and hilarious.
 A lot of action scenes fall into this category.
 Think about Legolas taking down the Oliphaunt or Arnold Schwarzenegger fighting the predator.
 It’s big, it’s dumb, it’s awesome.

 Want a FREE comic?